Miami-Dade Sheriff's Office: Transition to a sheriff's office

 In 2018, Florida voters—including 58% of Miami-Dade voters—approved a constitutional amendment requiring every county in the state to elect a handful of "constitutional officers," including a sheriff.

 On November 6, 2024, MDPD Assistant Director Rosie Cordero-Stutz became sheriff-elect after defeating Miami-Dade's Chief of Public Safety James Reyes.
 Cordero-Stutz assumed office on January 7, 2025.
 The transition to a Sheriff's Office is expected to be complete in 2028 per House Bill 1595.

 Controversies and incidents

 In August 1968, roughly coinciding with the Republican National Convention in Miami Beach, rioting broke out in Liberty City.
+Several civil rights organizations planned a protest to show frustration with the nation's unfair political, social, and economic systems.
 When the situation got out of control, Florida Highway Patrol and National Guard were dispatched.
 Claiming snipers were attacking them, the police killed three civilians.
 No one was injured by the sniper fire, and no weapons were found.

+The 1980 Miami riots (also called the Arthur McDuffie riots) were race riots that occurred in Miami, Florida, United States, starting in earnest on May 18, 1980, following an all-White male jury acquitting five white Dade County Public Safety Department officers in the death of Arthur McDuffie (December 3, 1946 – December 21, 1979), a Black insurance salesman and United States Marine Corps lance corporal.
+McDuffie was beaten to death by four police officers after a traffic stop.
+After the officers were tried and acquitted on charges including manslaughter and evidence tampering, a riot broke out in the Black neighborhoods of Overtown and Liberty City on the night of May 17.
+Riots continued until May 20, resulting in at least 18 deaths and an estimated $100 million in property damage.
+In 1981 Dade County settled a civil lawsuit filed by McDuffie's family for $1.1 million.
+The 1980 Miami riots were the deadliest urban riots in a single city since the 1967 Detroit riot and remained such until the 1992 Los Angeles riots twelve years later.